-&lt;sup>25 It must be noted that there is a serious question whether adherence to an international ethics code for arbitration counsel that is not recognized with a provision in counsel's home jurisdiction really protects counsel from being in violation of the ethical code of the home jurisdiction.
-See generally discussion in Lawyers Without Borders, supra note 23.
+26 It must be noted that there is a serious question as to whether adherence to an international ethics code for arbitration counsel that is not recognized with a provision in counsel's home jurisdiction really protects counsel from being in violation of the ethical code of the home jurisdiction.
+See generally discussion in Rogers, Lawyers Without Borders, supra note 24.